axolotl-freckles/cli-snake/README.md

 ## Use

-Just type the executable name in the terminal and that should launch the main menu.
+To start, double click on the .exe file or write the name on the command prompt, thought you should first navigate to the correct directory first.

 The ESC key exits the current screen or closes the game (if on the main menu).